The Game of Thrones Iceland Route: Main Stops & Locations

 ‘Mance Rayder’s Wildling Camp’ Scenes Shot at Dimmuborgir Lava Field

-Jon Snow convinces the Wildlings at the King Beyond the Wall’s base camp that he has switched sides.
-And that he has also abandoned the Night’s Watch and his lover, Ygritte.
+Jon Snow convinces the Wildlings at the King Beyond the Wall’s base camp that he has switched sides and has abandoned the Night’s Watch and his lover, Ygritte.
 The Dimmuborgir Lava Field was used as this base camp.
-And with its huge, dark, rock formations it’s easy to see why.
+And with its huge, dark, rock formations, it’s easy to see why it was chosen as a Game of Thrones filming location.

 ‘Corner of the Haunted Forest’ Scenes Shot at Hverir Geothermal Area

-Samwell Tarly escapes the army of the dead at the Fist of First Men and has to struggle through a storm on a wintery wasteland.
+Samwell Tarly escapes the army of the dead at the Fist of First Men and has to struggle through a storm on a wintry wasteland.
 In reality, the cold blizzard was thick, hot steam released by the vents of the geothermal area.
-It really is a barren land due to sulfur composites in the ground.
-But, unlike in the scene, the ground is dyed with all sorts of colors due to the minerals brought up from the depths of the earth.
+It really is a barren land due to sulfur composites in the ground, but unlike in the scene, the ground is dyed with all sorts of colors due to the minerals brought up from the depths of the earth.

 ‘The Mountain Shaped like an Arrowhead’ Scene Shot at Mt.
 Kirkjufell

-The Game of Thrones Iceland Route; Worth the Road Trip Whether a Fan or Not
+The Game of Thrones Route; Worth the Road Trip Whether a Fan or Not

 Let’s go on an adventure!